Now-imperiled case against Flynn cost him millions of dollars, his house, his job

 Earlier this year, Flynn moved to withdraw his guilty plea for making false statements to the FBI.
 His legal team, at the time, said that the move was “because of the government’s bad faith, vindictiveness and breach of the plea agreement.”

-Flynn’s move to request a withdrawal of his guilty plea came just days after the Justice Department reversed course to recommend up to six months of prison time for him, alleging he was not fully cooperating or accepting responsibility for his actions.

-The Department of Justice, in February, also tapped U.S. Attorney for the Eastern District of Missouri, Jeff Jensen, to review the case.
+The Department of Justice, in February, also tapped U.S. Attorney for the Eastern District of Missouri Jeff Jensen to review the case.
 The timeline of that investigation is unclear at this point.

 Meanwhile, President Trump last month floated a “full pardon” for Flynn.